How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 27, 2018

-Introducing Mechanical Robots Hey Salvagers, Today we are releasing our fifth and final robot type, the Mechanical robot.
-This won't be the last robot released though, as we have hybrid robots that will be dropped within the coming days, so stay…
+Hey Salvagers, Today we are releasing our fifth and final robot type, the Mechanical robot.
+This won't be the last robot released though, as we have hybrid robots that will be dropped within the coming days, so stay stuned!
+Fun fact, the mechanical…

 peacemaker hero